Global Expansion Guide

 Normal Working Hours

-<Work Regulation (Part-Time Workers) 2010> requires employers to provide part-time workers benefits similar to those provided to full-time employees, including overtime pay, annual leave and sick leave, and public holidays.
+• Under the Employment (Part-Time Employees) Regulations 2010, part-time employees must receive benefits similar to full-time staff, including overtime pay, annual leave, sick leave, and public holidays.

 Rest Time